 Montessori schools have multi-age group classrooms arranged in the following manner:

 - Lower Elementary: 6-9 years

 - Upper Elementary: 9-12 years

 The American Montessori Society (AMS) and the Association Montessori Internationale (AMI) are two organizations that provide guidance for structuring the Montessori curriculum and schools, keeping all the areas of a child’s development in mind.

-Here is a glimpse of how the curriculum is structured in Montessori classrooms:
+Here is a glimpse of how the curriculum is structured in the Montessori classrooms:

 Montessori curriculum for toddlers is based on 6 integrated areas of development, i.e. sensory & perceptual, physical, cognitive, gross motor & fine motor skills, self-care & personal development skills, and social & emotional skills.

 Keeping the areas of development in mind, the toddler classroom must include a progressive environment that promotes freedom of movement, integrates daily routines, and provides experiences that foster a child’s growth and independence.
 Thus, engaging children in daily activities based on their needs, capabilities, and interests.

 Montessori Curriculum for Primary Level Children (3-6 years or Kindergarten)

 The learning environment is child-centered, which promotes self-efficacy, independence, refinement of their movements, sensory perceptions, language, and cognitive development.
 Many opportunities are provided for children to pursue their own interests, choose their own activities, develop their concentration abilities, and engage at their own pace in their developing abilities in reason, imagination, and sociability.